-Designing With Floral Foam Or Chicken Wire – Learn From These Simple Tips
+Designing With Floral Foam Or Chicken Wire – Which Should You Use?

 Knowing when and how to use floral foam or chicken wire as your arrangement base is something every floral designer should know.